Research Terminal

 • Battery health retention after several years and high mileage.

-• Fleet uptime and service-level compliance.
+• Fleet uptime and SLA compliance for commercial buyers.

 Underlying Shift